Relocating a Kitchen Sink Cost

 What's Involved in Moving a Kitchen Sink?

-Then, if they haven’t already, they will then detach the drain and P-trap pipes from underneath the sink, removing the metal clips and caulk.
-Once all of the caulk has been scraped away, they will remove the sink and clean the worktop.
+Detach the drain and P-trap pipes from underneath the sink, removing the metal clips and caulk.
+Once all of the caulk has been scraped away, carefully lift out the sink and clean the worktop.

 Man fitting sink